Digital-Working-Group/pii-splicing-redaction/README.md

 | seed | int | The random number seed to use for generation. | None, Ollama defaults to a random value. |
 | temperature | float | The temperature (creativity) of the model. | None, Ollama defaults to 0.8. |

 For more details on optional arguments, please see [Ollama's official documentation](https://ollama.readthedocs.io/en/modelfile/#valid-parameters-and-values).
-To see if your version of Ollama has any different default options different from the official documentation, you can run:
+To see if your model via Ollama has any different default options different from the official documentation, you can run:
 ```sh
 ollama show --parameters YOUR-MODEL
 ```